My Favorite Guided Tours of Chicago

 (312) 755-9339

 Chicago is home to several outstanding breweries offering tours of its brewing facilities.
-However, most of these are not in the heart of Chicago, e.g the Loop and Magnificent Mile.
+However, most of these are not in the heart of Chicago, e.g., the Loop and Magnificent Mile.
 Indeed, for you to visit a brewery like Lagunitas, you would have to travel about four miles from the city center.
 Some other popular brewery tours are even further away.
 Fortunately, you can visit Rock Bottom Brewery, which happens to be in the vibrant Magnificent Mile section.
-What’s more, there is easy subway access, since the Grand subway station on CTA’s Red Line is right across the street.
+Moreover, there is easy subway access since the Grand subway station on CTA’s Red Line is across the street.
 The brewery tour itself is just $20 and will be led by either head brewmaster Ray Gonzalez or his capable assistant Zuriel.
-Afterwards, you can try out their award-winning beers, like Stadtstrasse Kolsch, El Soltero, Mob Boos and Barrel Aged Naughty Scot.
-Of course you can also dine at Rock bottom, with a menu that features pizza, handhelds, salads, bowls and affordable main courses.
+Afterward, you can try out their award-winning beers, like Stadtstrasse Kolsch, El Soltero, Mob Boos, and Barrel-Aged Naughty Scot.
+Of course, you can also dine at Rock Bottom, with a menu that features pizza, handhelds, salads, bowls, and affordable main courses.

 Wrigley Field Chicago Tours